Setting up a proxy in Dolphin{anty} browser

 Comments: 0

 Dolphin{anty} is an anti-detection browser primarily developed for professionals in fields such as traffic arbitration, cryptocurrencies, and e-commerce.
 The functionality of this anti-detection tool allows for the creation of multiple profiles, each with its proxy settings, a key feature for multi-accounting that helps avoid blocks during mass account registration and management.
+For profile-based work where you need both stable routing and a residential-looking footprint, ISP residential proxies can be a strong option to assign per profile.
 In addition to proxy configuration, Dolphin{anty} enables the creation of a unique fingerprint or the generation of a random one when setting up a profile.

 Step-by-step proxy setup in Dolphin{anty}